A healthy barrier = quicker healing,

 The Naked Truth

-The real point here is that traditionally, the focus of skincare products has been about adding new ingredients to the skin and it still is.
+The real point here is that traditionally, the focus of skin care products has been about adding new ingredients to the skin and still is.

-But I feel instead, we should turn our attention to replenishing what should naturally be there, with ingredients that match the composition of our skin; read more about skin identical ingredients here.
+But I feel that instead, we should turn our attention to replenishing what should naturally be there, with ingredients that match the composition of our skin.
+Read more about skin-identical ingredients here.

 Compared to ingredients that are too active or harsh and have no place on the skin, as they only lead to irritation and a compromised barrier, I have seen some really wonderful results in my clients with my formulae – especially in terms of skin penetration, repair, and regeneration.
 So, why not treat your skin using “like with like”, and give your skin a dose of what it really needs.